OpenByteDev/dll-syringe/crate-doc.md

 syringe.eject(injected_payload).unwrap();
 ```

-### RemotePayloadProcedure
+### RemoteRawProcedure
-A rpc mechanism based on dynamically generated assembly code.
+This mechanism is based on dynamically generated assembly code.
 The target procedure can be any exported function as long as it uses either the `system` or `C` calling convention.
 This means that even Win32 functions can be called directly.